Analogue Nt Mini

 The Analogue Nt Mini is a video game console designed and manufactured by Analogue.
 It was designed to play games for the Nintendo Entertainment System and the Famicom, like the original Analogue Nt.
 Unlike the former, the Nt Mini uses an FPGA for processing.

 History

 The Analogue Nt Mini was announced in August 2016.

 The system cost $449.99 at launch, with the first consoles being shipped on January 23, 2017.
-Further units were shipped in September, 2017.
+Further units were shipped in September 2017.

 The final production run of the Analogue Nt Mini, restyled the Analogue Nt Mini Noir Edition occurred in 2020.
-Delays in shipping this edition lead this console to notably experience a significant increase in price in the European Union due to a larger trade dispute later in 2020.
+Delays in shipping this edition led this console to notably experience a significant increase in price in the European Union due to a larger trade dispute later in 2020.
 The 2020 Nt Mini Noir uses more advanced FPGA hardware than the 2017 Nt Mini and the Nt Mini Noir's firmware is not backwards compatible with the Nt Mini.